inflammatory bowel disease in cats and dogs

-Inflammatory bowel disease (IBD) can be a frustrating disease for pet owners and their veterinarians.
+Inflammatory bowel disease (IBD) can be a frustrating disease for cat and dog owners and their veterinarians.
 It occurs when inflammatory cells accumulate in the lining of the gastrointestinal tract due to an overactive immune response.
 When cells buildup in the lining of the bowels, the walls become thickened and the way the bowels function is disrupted.
 Both the absorptive capabilities and the motility of the bowels are affected, leading to chronic gastrointestinal troubles like vomiting or diarrhea.

 The exact cause of IBD is currently unknown, though we do believe there are many contributing factors.
 One theory suggests that normal intestinal bacteria or food allergies trigger the disease.